Chapter 9 Documentation Template

 9.1 Writing function reference

-Function reference can be written inline in comments above the function in either C++ or R. The tools you can use to generate reference from comments are called Doxygen and Roxygen in C++ and R respectively.
-Both can include LaTeX syntax to denote equations, and both use @ tags to name components of the function reference
+Function reference can be written inline in comments above the function in either C++ or R. Doxygen and Roxygen in C++ and R, respectively, are used to render the documentation.
+Both can include LaTeX syntax to denote equations and both use @ tags to name components of the function reference.
+Below is an example from C++ code.

 /**